AltropInc/alt/doc/script/class.md

 # Class

-A **class** describes a set of objects that have a common structure and a common set of behaviours.
+A **class** describes a set of objects that have a common structure and a common set of behaviors.
 The object belonging to the class is called an **instance** of the class.
 A class in Altro is also referred to as a type.
 They are the same concept.
 A class always starts with the keyword `class` followed by the name of the class:
 ```altscript
 class ClassName
 {